scarson/laserfiche.github.io/src/docs/api/authentication/guide_oauth-service/index.md

    - Option 2: Using a long-lasting **Authorization Key** to obtain an API Access Token.

      - Choose this option if the service app does not have the capabilities of generating an HMAC client credential.
 This option is intended for [low-code tools](../../../getting-started/guide_low-code-tools-v1/) that require a static secret to connect to Laserfiche APIs.
-     - Creating an **authorization key** requires entering a valid service principal key for the selected service principal
+     - Creating an **Authorization Key** requires entering a valid service principal key for the selected service principal

-       {: .note } **Note:** The authorization key will be invalidated when the service principal key expires or is rotated.
-A new authorization key will need to be created using a valid service principal key.
+       {: .note } **Note:** The Authorization Key will be invalidated when the service principal key expires or is rotated.
+A new Authorization Key will need to be created using a valid service principal key.

      - Once generated, continue to the [Request an Access Token](#request-an-access-token) section to obtain your token.